f5devcentral/nginx_microservices_march_labs/two/content.md

 ```

 The webpage rendered in the browser should look like this:
->Note: If you are in the F5 Unified Demo Framework (UDF), use the FireFox access method to view the app.
+>Note: If you are in the F5 Unified Demo Framework (UDF), use the FireFox access method to view the app at http://example.local

 ![The podinfo welcome page](assets/podinfo.png)